 - Check timeout, from 1 to 60 seconds.
 The timeout is the time allowed for the resource to respond to a check.
 If the resource doesn't respond in time, the check is considered failed and the resource is assigned the

 - Resource health indicators: the number of sequential successful or failed checks, which, when reached, would indicate whether a resource is considered available or unavailable.

 For HTTP checks, the target URL for a verification request is specified.

 A target can have one of the following health statuses:

-There is a delay between changing the resource status to
+There is a delay between changing a resource's status to

-UNHEALTHY and the time when the network load balancer stops routing traffic to the resource.
-This is the time that the load balancer spends on processing the check results.
+UNHEALTHY and the time when the load balancer stops routing traffic to the resource.
+This is the time that the load balancer requires to process health check results.

-198.18.248.0/24 ranges.
-Traffic filtering rules configured for targets must allow receiving traffic from the addresses in this range.
+198.18.248.0/24.
+Traffic filtering rules configured for targets must support incoming traffic from addresses in this range.
 Otherwise, no checks will be performed.
 As a result, the targets will not be assigned the

 HEALTHY status and will not be able to receive traffic.